cellajs/imado/README.md

-# Imado
+# Imado (+ TUS + AWS Lambda + S3)
 Imado is built as a configure-once solution for file handling with the TUS protocol, for public as well as for private files.
-It supports images, files and optionally videos and runs on AWS Lambda.
+It supports images and files such as PDF and DOCX and runs on AWS Lambda.
 Data - including cache - is stored on your own S3 bucket.

 [Contact us](https://cellajs.com/contact) if you are interested in using it.

 **Pre-release.
-Not production-ready.
-Use at your own risk!**
+Not production-ready.**

 ## Server